BylHitchen/Portfolio/README.md

 Below are some examples:
 #### 1.Finding the Best Deal within Your Budget
-Im on a budget but I stumble upon a list of laptops that fit comfortably within my €800-€1000 budget.
+I stumble upon a list of laptops that fit comfortably within my €800-€1000 budget.
 The results are sorted from the cheapest to the most expensive, so I can see which one gives me the most value for my money.
 ![bestdeal](https://github.com/BylHitchen/Portfolio/blob/main/sql1.JPG?raw=true)

 #### 2.Comparing Performance Across Brands
-I need POWER!.
 I discover the top 10 laptops with the highest CPU frequencies.
 As I compare the specs and prices, I make an informed decision about whether I should invest in that high-end model or if there's a more budget-friendly option that still offers great performance.
 ![sql2](https://github.com/BylHitchen/Portfolio/blob/main/sql2.JPG?raw=true)

 #### 3.Evaluating Laptops with High-Resolution Screens
-High-resolution displays is a must, it's essential to choose a laptop that provides a sharp and clear screen for optimal viewing.Here’s how I can find laptops with the highest screen resolutions:
+High-resolution displays is a must, it's essential to choose a laptop that provides a sharp and clear screen for optimal viewing.
+Here’s how I can find laptops with the highest screen resolutions:
 ![sql3](https://github.com/BylHitchen/Portfolio/blob/main/sql3.JPG?raw=true)

 #### 4.Finding Lightweight Ultrabooks